-- Niacinamide is also a NAD booster, but it appears to depress sirtuin genes, so most researchers do NOT recommend taking it.
+- Niacinamide (aka nicotinamide) is also a NAD booster, but it appears to depress sirtuin genes, so most researchers do NOT recommend taking it.

 - TAKING NAD PROTECTORS (like apigenin) (protects NAD by deactivating CD38 – see note below)

-- TAKING NAD ACTIVATORS (such as resveratrol, pterostilbene, olive oil and avocado oil)
+- TAKING SIRTUIN GENE ACTIVATORS (such as resveratrol, pterostilbene, olive oil and avocado oil).
+Taking additional supplements such as Pau D’Arco, which contains a compound that helps convert NADH into NAD+.

 - RESTORING METHYL GROUPS (by taking folate or TMG)